-Now, for the first time, they are laid bare in thses last dialogues of Socrates.
+Now, for the first time, they are laid bare in these last dialogues of Socrates.

-s on where else. of their shining splendour, taking that glimpse into the Iliad and Odyssey where they can be glimpsed again albeit it in retrospect, a memory trace, a light that was.
+Heigegger on Self-delusion-- Of their shining splendour, taking that glimpse into the Iliad and Odyssey where they can be glimpsed again albeit it in retrospect, a memory trace, a light that was.

 The Archaic Smile

-Heidegger associates hiddeness, with mislead, deception, as the opposite of uncealedness or what is manifestly revealed and disclosed–opened.
-He pursues the meaning of mislead: H’apate (is there an association to the French epater, as in le bourgeois?) is detour, by-way, and off-way, making available another prospect exchanging the right way for the wrong way–the off-way deceives as off-way, promising what it can’t deliver, leading to a concealment, a dissembling and distorting…So much is clear.
+Heidegger associates hiddenness, with mislead, deception, as the opposite of unconcealedness or what is manifestly revealed and disclosed--opened.
+He pursues the meaning of mislead: H'apate (is there an association to the French epater, as in le bourgeois?) is detour, by-way, and off-way, making available another prospect exchanging the right way for the wrong way--the off-way deceives as off-way, promising what it can't deliver, leading to a concealment, a dissembling and distorting...So much is clear.
 After all, the biblical word for sin, hamartia, borrowed from the Greek means missing the mark, along with losing the right way, two major symbols for the meaning of evil, untruth, and delusion. (cf. Ricoeur).

 As Heidegger calls Aletheia a goddess, from the Proem of Parmenides, so Ate is her counterpart, from the Myth of Ate in the Iliad.
 Self-delusion is juxtaposed to truth.
 "The myth expresses what is to be said before all else." p.60.